Travels for Taste

 The beautifully presented basmati rice topped with pistachio and flavoured with fragrant kaffir lime leaf was very comforting, a great accompaniment to the curry dishes.

-The sauteed curly kale and shredded Hispi cabbage side was a fabulous mix of flavours.
+The sauteed curly kale and shredded Hispi cabbage side were a fabulous mix of flavours.
 Crunchy with strong undertones of ginger, enough to convert even the most determined kale sceptics.

 Surprising how small plates tend to fill you up though, I do like this concept especially because it helps you monitor portion size.

-The crunch of the brioche smothered in a saffron sauce made with heavy cream, is balanced by the citrusy grilled pineapple.
-A very indulgent dessert this – I would always pick this one over a cold dessert, probably just how my palate has been trained over the years.
+The crunch of the brioche smothered in a saffron sauce made with heavy cream is balanced by the citrusy grilled pineapple.
+A very indulgent dessert – I would always pick this one over a cold dessert, probably just how my palate has been trained over the years.

 We sipped on some lovely herbal infusion teas and then were given a tour of the downstairs area.
 Prepare to be dazzled by the bright interiors.